 · increased confidence, knowledge and skills of all staff in teaching PE and sport

 · broader experience of a range of sports and activities offered to all pupils

 · increased participation in competitive sport.
 Our action plan involves investing our funding in resources which will enable us to improve in all of the above areas.

 Access to sport has increased massively, as evidenced by the annual sports survey where an increasing number of children are participating in at least 1 out of school sporting activity.
 The Sports Mark awards reflect the enhanced levels of participation at all ages and across an increasingly diverse range of sports.

 Our children are enjoying the chance to participate in competition both within the school and against other schools, locally and beyond.
-Some of our children have participated at County level at cross country, tennis and swimming and at National level in lacrosse.
+Some of our children have participated at County level at cross country, tennis and swimming.

 Children are thoroughly enjoying PE, and this shows in their effort, enthusiasm and attainment which is, in turn, reflected across all areas of the curriculum.
 We were delighted to be awarded the Gold Sports Mark again this year which is a reflection of our continued commitment to improving our physical activity and PE offer to all children at Ropley School.